andraugust/andraugust.github.io/quantum-1.md

 ## 4. Last

 States, operators, and principals wrap up the first part of QM.
-They lay the foundation for modeling more interesting systems such as particles, forces, dynamics, and entanglement, which will all be covered in the next few posts.
+They lay the foundation for modeling more interesting systems involving particles, forces, dynamics, and entanglement, which will all be covered in the posts to follow.
 To be continued…